Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Good morning.
 Thank you, Andrea, and welcome everyone.
 As noted in our press release this morning, during the second quarter, our sales and gross profit rose successfully anniversarying the strong holiday results of the prior year.
 That said, this performance fell short of our expectations in the face of an increasingly volatile macroeconomic and geopolitical backdrop.
 Importantly, and as expected, we generated significant synergies while also making material systems and strategic brand investments across our portfolio.

 First, continuing to harness the power of our multi-brand model.
-Our synergy capture was evidenced in part in the significant gross margin expansion we achieved in Kate Spade second quarter results.
-To that end, we remain on track to achieve run rate synergies from both COGS and SG&A of approximately 100 to 115 million in fiscal 2019, up from $45 million in fiscal year '18.
+Our synergy capture was evidenced in part in the significant gross margin expansion we achieved in Kate Spade's second quarter results.
+To that end, we remain on track to achieve run rate synergies from both COGS and SG&A of approximately $100 million to $115 million in fiscal 2019, up from $45 million in fiscal year '18.
 We've also continued to make progress on building a scalable shared services model, including investments in systems and infrastructure to support our current and future growth opportunities.

-During the quarter, we deployed the first phase of our ERP implementation, SAP's S4/HANA successfully migrating our global finance functions for Tapestry coach and Stuart Weitzman; and just yesterday, we successfully transitioned Kate Spade to the S4/HANA ERP system as well.
+During the quarter, we deployed the first phase of our ERP implementation, SAP's S/4HANA successfully migrating our global finance functions for Tapestry, Coach and Stuart Weitzman; and just yesterday, we successfully transitioned Kate Spade to the S/4HANA ERP system as well.
 Now that our S4 implementation is well advanced and with our experience operating as a multi-brand holding company, we've identified additional opportunities to further streamline our organizational structure.
-We expect these incremental efficiencies along with the return on our brand investments to support our goal of double-digit operating income growth in fiscal year '20.
+We expect these incremental efficiencies along with a return on our brand investments to support our goal of double-digit operating income growth in fiscal year '20.

 And fourth, advancing our digital and data analytics capabilities: Across all brands, we are continuing to drive superior results for our online channels and remain committed to delivering a seamless online-offline experience.
 Our data labs team is focused on further strengthening and integrating our customer database platform and supporting customer relationship management programs in each of our brands, advancing data tools to drive aggregated business insights across the organization, and innovating with advanced analytics to optimize key processes; for example, using machine learning on product allocation, pricing, or promotion planning.

-In addition to the iconic (inaudible) coated canvas, we also introduced a metallic signature platform for a festive holiday take on logo and the new elevated Jacquard print.
+In addition to the iconic Tan coated canvas, we also introduced a metallic Signature platform for our festive holiday take on logo and the new elevated Jacquard print.
 As expected, our customers were excited to have Signature back in a meaningful way in their retail assortment.
 Most broadly during holiday, we transformed our stores into a festive gifting destination, featuring our whimsical party animals and emotional gifts across all price points.
 We also continued our momentum in women's ready-to-wear with Strength and Shearling outerwear globally and particularly in China.

 In addition, we pulsed multiple gifting messages during the season including a strong component of festive glitter and metallic bags and small leather goods.
-We also had a disruptive visitor-wise (ph) collaboration bringing the excitement of this holiday classic to a full lifestyle collection including bags, small leather goods, ready to wear, and soft accessories.
-Overall, Signature products continues to drive sales and our customers responding to innovation within this assortment.
+We also had a disruptive Wizard of Oz collaboration bringing the excitement of this holiday classic to a full lifestyle collection including bags, small leather goods, ready to wear, and soft accessories.
+Overall, Signature product continues to drive sales and our customer is responding to innovation within this assortment.

-We had multiple iterations of Signature newness throughout the quarter, including an exclusive Black Friday capsule, juxtaposing signature against animal prints.
-In Q2, logo penetration rose over the prior year and consistent with our strategy to drive growth outside of our core women's bags and small leather goods categories.
-Men's continue to comp across channels and geographies driven by lifestyle, notably outerwear and footwear, as well as small leather goods.
+We had multiple iterations of Signature newness throughout the quarter, including an exclusive Black Friday capsule juxtaposing Signature against animal prints.
+In Q2, logo penetration rose over the prior year.
+And consistent with our strategy to drive growth outside of our core women's bags and small leather goods categories men's continued to comp across channels and geographies driven by lifestyle, notably outerwear and footwear, as well as small leather goods.

 In Q2, strong performance in the C143 sneaker continued across both women's and men's with an expanded offering coming for spring.
 In outlet, we were excited by the traction we experienced in women's boots and booties and men's sneakers.
 Our Signature platform continued to perform well in both our women's and men's offering and across channels.

 A comprehensive range of Coach mobile accessories will release on coach.com and Coach stores worldwide beginning in the fall of 2019 and will be a key part of our holiday programs.
-We were also delighted with the growth we drove an e-commerce, with particular strength in our full-price retail.com business globally.
-Of note, Q2 '19 was our best.com holiday performance ever in North America.
+We were also delighted with the growth we drove in e-commerce, with particular strength in our full-price retail dotcom business globally.
+Of note, Q2 '19 was our best dotcom holiday performance ever in North America.

 During the quarter, we also rolled out our new home page design which has seen terrific engagement results as well as enhanced personalization functionality through our product recommendations, which is driving strong conversion results.
-On stores, our customization program, Coach create continue to drive sales in Q2 as we accelerated our offering of customization options now including footwear and outerwear, in addition to leather goods.
-Customization was offered in 12 countries in the 110 stores during holiday, supported by over 200 onsite (inaudible) people, and by fiscal year-end, this service will be expanded to over 150 stores; around 300 additional stores, our service to remotely, with the millennial focus on personalization and authenticity; this is not surprising that this program is helping to engage and recruit the younger consumer.
+On stores, our customization program, Coach Create continued to drive sales in Q2 as we accelerated our offering of customization options now including footwear and outerwear, in addition to leather goods.
+Customization was offered in 12 countries in a 110 stores during holiday, supported by over 200 onsite crafts people, and by fiscal year-end, this service will be expanded to over 150 stores; around 300 additional stores are serviced remotely, with the millennial focus on personalization and authenticity; this is not surprising that this program is helping to engage and recruit the younger consumer.

-To celebrate the launch, Michael surprised students at Barringer High School in his hometown of New York, New Jersey, generating national TV coverage and driving very positive engagement across social media platforms.
-Now, to get into a bit of comp detail on the quarter, the drivers of our overall second quarter performance was fairly consistent with our previous trends, with global comparable store sales and bricks and mortar, driven primarily by conversion reflecting our strong product offering.
+To celebrate the launch, Michael surprised students at Barringer High School in his hometown of Newark, New Jersey, generating national TV coverage and driving very positive engagement across social media platforms.
+Now, to get into a bit of comp detail on the quarter, the drivers of our overall second quarter performance were fairly consistent with our previous trends, with global comparable store sales in bricks and mortar, driven primarily by conversion reflecting our strong product offering.
 As noted, we saw continued strength in our e-commerce business globally.
 During the quarter, our global Coach comp remained solid, rising 1%, accelerating on a two-year stack basis, led by our international markets.
-Greater China comps rose an accelerated from Q1, and importantly, our business with the Chinese consumer increased globally.
+Greater China comps rose and accelerated from Q1, and importantly, our business with the Chinese consumer increased globally.
 Japan comp was very strong, while our other Asia businesses were also positive with Korea the only exception.
 Finally, Europe comp returned to positive territory.
-North America also accelerated on a two year stack basis but comp slightly negatively reflecting a difficult compare given last year's very strong holiday quarter performance.
+North America also accelerated on a two-year stack basis but comped slightly negatively reflecting a difficult compare given last year's very strong holiday quarter performance.
 We understand that there's been a lot of focus on tourist flows as well as concerns related to daigou or reseller activity.
 What we saw over the quarter was the anticipated and continued headwind from the tourist spending in North America.

-In addition, notably in outlet, we experienced volatility in the spending patterns of some of our customers believed to be resellers and advance of changes and e-commerce laws on the Mainland effective January 1.
-We know this type of activity is prevalent globally for luxury brands, which sell premiums outside of their home markets.
-Ultimately, we believe this curtailment of reseller activity will have a long-term benefit to our brand in our business.
+In addition, notably in outlet, we experienced volatility in the spending patterns of some of our customers believed to be resellers in advance of changes in e-commerce laws on the Mainland effective January 1.
+We know this type of activity is prevalent globally for luxury brands, which sell at premiums outside of their home markets.
+Ultimately, we believe this curtailment of reseller activity will have a long-term benefit to our brand and our business.
 Importantly, at the same time, we've seen an acceleration in local customer demand in both the US and Mainland China.

 Overall, this performance underscores our confidence in achieving a significant inflection in the business with the return to positive comps.
 At Kate Spade, we continue to focus on our five strategic pillars.
 First, global expansion; we added 31 net new locations in Q2 including 15 acquired in Singapore and Malaysia and are on track to add 60 to 70 stores globally including distributor buybacks.
 To date, our new doors are meeting or exceeding our expectations at high levels of productivity.
 Second, branding; we evolved our messaging to play to the brand's core attributes of fashionable and feminine while addressing fun in a more universal way.
 In support of Nicola's debut collection, we cast actress Julia Garner, Sadie Sink, and KiKi Layne to star in our new Kate Spade New York campaigns for 2019.

-The three new faces personified the brand's promise of optimistic femininity.
+The three new faces personify the brand's promise of optimistic femininity.
 The campaign was shot by famed photographer and longtime brand collaborator Tim Walker and has launched globally to very positive reviews and engagement.
-Third, as we've discussed.
-We're introducing exceptional and aspirational product, upgrading quality through elevated materials and construction while maintaining price, providing excellent value to our customers.
-And we've begun to create compelling and comparable brand icons and codes, such as the Spade Turnlock to make our product both instantly recognizable into more distinctive.
-Fourth, we are creating immersive channel experiences and have started to roll out new retail and outlet concept.
+Third, as we've discussed, we're introducing exceptional and aspirational product, upgrading quality through elevated materials and construction while maintaining price, providing excellent value to our customers.
+And we've begun to create compelling and covetable brand icons and codes, such as the Spade Turnlock to make our product both instantly recognizable and more distinctive.
+Fourth, we are creating immersive channel experiences and have started to rollout new retail and outlet concepts.
 In fact, of all the openings thus far in fiscal year '19, all have reflected the new color palette, enhanced visual merchandising elements, and merchandising by category of our evolved store model.
 In addition, we've made some light touch renovations in key existing full-price locations; approximately 50 in total as of the end of January with the goal of touching approximately 90 locations globally by the end of this quarter.
 These front-room wraps leverage the brand's new iconography in our specialty stores to appropriately showcase the new product in a cost effective yet brand enhancing manner.
-And fifth, we are leveraging the Tapestry platform in capturing synergies for Kate Spade through COGS and indirect savings as we optimize our supply chain notably for bags and small leather goods from raw materials buying and manufacturing through transportation and logistics.
+And fifth, we are leveraging the Tapestry platform and capturing synergies for Kate Spade through COGS and indirect savings as we optimize our supply chain notably for bags and small leather goods from raw materials buying and manufacturing through transportation and logistics.

 The Kate Spade team is also tapping into Tapestry's resources and expertise, such as global business development and store construction to accelerate growth and improve profitability over time.
-As we look ahead for Kate Spade, we continue to expect that it will be a year of solid revenue growth driven by new distribution, acquisitions, and consolidations of distributor businesses and to return to positive comps during the second half, and notably in the fourth quarter when all specialty product will evolve to new designs .
-And while we remain confident that Nicola's product will drive an inflection in the business, we have now built in a slightly more muted topline assumption for the balance of the year, given the weaker than expected performance of the carryover products, which will be transferring to outlet.
-Importantly, as previously noted, over our three -year planning horizon, we continue to believe that Kate Spade can approach 2 billion in sales at significantly higher operating margins.
+As we look ahead for Kate Spade, we continue to expect that it will be a year of solid revenue growth driven by new distribution, acquisitions, and consolidations of distributor businesses and a return to positive comps during the second half, and notably in the fourth quarter when all specialty product will evolve to new designs.
+And while we remain confident that Nicola's product will drive an inflection in the business, we have now built in a slightly more muted topline assumption for the balance of the year, given the weaker than expected performance of the carryover products, which we'll be transferring to outlet.
+Importantly, as previously noted, over our three-year planning horizon, we continue to believe that Kate Spade can approach $2 billion in sales at significantly higher operating margins.

-Second, we're expanding our footwear offering in new classifications, while maintaining our authority an iconic Stuart Weitzman styles.
-During the quarter, we experienced growth in booties. loafers, sneakers, and pumps where we had notable product newness.
+Second, we're expanding our footwear offering in new classifications, while maintaining our authority in iconic Stuart Weitzman styles.
+During the quarter, we experienced growth in booties, loafers, sneakers, and pumps where we had notable product newness.

 In addition, in January, prior to Lunar New Year, we opened an additional seven locations on the Mainland in our new, modern, and elegant store concept.